Chart Color Schemes

 Kiama displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Kiama's dwelling structures, as per the latest Census, comprised 58.8% houses and 41.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-Non-Metro NSW had 79.0% houses and 21.0% other dwellings.
+Kiama's dwelling structures, as per the latest Census, consisted of 58.8% houses and 41.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 79.0% houses and 21.0% other dwellings.
 Kiama's home ownership rate was 49.0%, with mortgaged dwellings at 28.0% and rented ones at 23.0%.
-The median monthly mortgage repayment in Kiama was $2,167, matching Non-Metro NSW's average.
-The median weekly rent figure was $480, compared to Non-Metro NSW's $430.
-Nationally, Kiama's mortgage repayments were higher at $2,167 versus the Australian average of $1,863.
-Kiama's rents were substantially above the national figure of $375.
+The median monthly mortgage repayment in Kiama was $2,167, aligning with Non-Metro NSW's average.
+The median weekly rent figure in Kiama was $480, compared to Non-Metro NSW's $430.
+Nationally, Kiama's mortgage repayments were higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing